alexanderbez/titan/README.md

 A lightweight and simple Cosmos network validator monitoring and alerting tool.
 The primary goal of Titan is to trigger simple configurable alerts when monitored events occur.
-These events include global(non-validator) events such as new governance proposals and governance proposals that have transitioned into a voting stage.
-In addition, Titan will track when a specific validator(s) misses blocks, changes in power, and gets slashed.
+These events include global (non validator specific) events such as new governance proposals and governance proposals that have transitioned into a voting phase.
+In addition, Titan will track when a specific validator(s) misses signing (pre-committing) a block, becomes jailed or double signs a block.

 Titan aims to be a minimal utility ran as a daemon alongside a validator.
 It uses [BadgerDB](https://github.com/dgraph-io/badger) as an embedded key/value store